-- 1.3.1: Urban Expansion Areas shall be created to allow for planning for areas of unincorporated Hillsborough County that are currently in the Rural Area and will transition to a suburban or urban development pattern over the timeframe covered by this plan.
-A publicly initiated plan amendment will be needed to create an Urban Expansion Area and shall be accompanied by a Urban Expansion Area Plan to guide the development of the expansion area through multiple project phases, as outlined in Policy 1.3.4. - 1.3.2: Establish initial Urban Expansion Areas to accommodate population and job growth through 2045 by 2025.
-Additional Urban Expansion Areas will be considered if the Bureau of Economic and Business Research (BEBR) forecasts, Planning Commission population projections, or an Evaluation and Appraisal Report (EAR) depict a need for expansion to accommodate additional population or job growth during the timeframe covered by this Plan. - 1.3.3: Establishment of Urban Expansion Areas will include amendments to the Capital Improvement Program, privately funded infrastructure, or other mechanisms, ensuring adequate public facilities and services are at or above Adopted LOS standards as new development occurs. - 1.3.4: The Urban Expansion Area Plan will study the following: - 1) Opportunities for new suburban residential development and identifying where if appropriate any urban level density/intensity development and employment uses may be located. - 2) Allow for an efficient pattern of development that is created to allow for goods, services, recreation and community facilities to meet daily needs located proximate to residential areas. - 3) Incorporate transitions in density and intensity along the edge of the expansion areas to existing rural residential and/or agricultural areas. - 4) Whether new land use categories should be created for use with in the Expansion Area.
+- 1.3.1: Urban Expansion Areas shall be created to allow for master planning for areas of unincorporated Hillsborough County that are currently in the Rural Area and may transition to a more suburban or urban development pattern over the timeframe covered by this plan.
+A publicly initiated plan amendment will be needed to create an Urban Expansion Area and shall be accompanied by a USA Expansion Area Master Plan to guide the development of the expansion area through multiple project phases. - 1.3.2: Creation of Urban Expansion Areas may be considered if the Bureau of Economic and Business Research (BEBR) forecasts, Planning Commission population projections, or an Evaluation and Appraisal Report (EAR) depict a need for expansion to accommodate additional population or job growth during the timeframe covered by this Plan. - 1.3.3: Establishment of Urban Expansion Areas will include amendments to the Capital Improvement Program, privately funded infrastructure, or other mechanisms, ensuring adequate public facilities and services are at or above Adopted LOS standards as new development occurs.
+These Adopted LOS standards shall be met before issuing the Certificate of Occupancy. - 1.3.4: The USA Expansion Area Master Plan will address the following: - 1.
+Ensure a sustainable development pattern is created by the planned location, density, intensity, and mix of uses. - 2.
+Impact, mobility fees and other tools are reviewed and aligned to infrastructure and land use development strategies.
+Consideration of public/private partnerships to provide for need infrastructure are encouraged. - 3.
+Coordinated with external agencies such as but not limited to Environmental Protection Commission, Hillsborough Area Regional Transit, and the School District. - 4.
+Land for or future payment in lieu of needed public facilities-to serve the expansion area. - 5.
+Consideration of the fiscal impact to the County. - 6.
+Access to or providing adequate land to provide for employment, commercial, cultural, recreational and community centers. - 7.
+Community input and engagement.